17/02/2025

 Betty Carter

 Betty Carter (born Lillie Mae Jones, May 16, 1929 – September 26, 1998) was an American jazz singer known for her improvisational technique.
 Betty Carter was born in Flint, Michigan and grew up in Detroit, where her father led a church choir.
 She studied piano at the Detroit Conservatory.
 She won a talent contest and became a regular on the local club circuit, singing and playing piano.
 When she was 16, she sang with Charlie Parker, and she later performed with Dizzy Gillespie, Ray Charles and Miles Davis.
 The lighting effect on the face and hat of the subject was particularly appealing to John, a exciting challenge for the artist in the rendition of the multitude of tones on both the skin and the texture and folds of the hat.
 A superb singer now sadly missed.
 Acrylic on canvas.
-20in. x 16in.
-(51 cm.
-X 40.5 cm.) or 22& 3/8 in. x 18&3/8 in.
-(57 cm.
-X 46.5 cm.) including frame.
+20in. x 16in. or 22& 3/8 in. x 18&3/8 in. including frame.
 All sizes are approximate.
-Available for purchase, £200.
+Available for purchase, £250 + postage and packing.
 Please e-mail for details.

 Betty Carter